This policy was last updated on 8/23/2023.

 X. Information sharing

-We may disclose your personal data to contractors who assist us in providing the services we offer through the website.
-Such a transfer will be based on data processing agreements.
+We may disclose your personal data to contractors who assist us in providing the services we offer through our web properties.
+Such a transfer will be based on data processing agreements (Art.
+28 GDPR).
 Therefore, our contractors will only use your personal data to the extent necessary to perform their functions and will be contractually bound to process your personal data only on our behalf and in compliance with our requests.

 In the event that we undergo re-organization or are sold to a third party, any personal data we hold about you may be transferred to that re-organized entity or third party in compliance with applicable law.